BRAIN Lab group pic.

 Undergraduate Research Assistant

 Hailey is a first-generation college Freshman at Tarleton State University pursuing a Bachelor’s degree in Animal Science within the concentration of Pre-Veterinary Medicine.
 During high school, she took sign language classes for 3 years, worked at Paleface Veterinary Clinic as a Veterinary Assistant for 3 years, and was a part of Lake Travis High School’s FFA in her senior year.
 She is involved with Tarleton SERVES and Tarleton’s Pre-Veterinary Medical Association.
-In the lab, she works on wearables and sign language recognition project.
+In the lab, she works on the wearables and the sign language recognition project.
 She also manages the data collection in the lab.
 Hailey aspires to practice Veterinary medicine.

 Undergraduate Research Assistant